 SSD (solid-state drives) and HDD (hard disk drives) are identical in physical specs, however, the way they store data is quite different.
 As SSD employs memory for storage and HDD uses magnetic disk, so the difference is in the technology for storing and retrieving data.
 The other big differences are in price, speed, durability, and storage capacity.
 So, without spending more time on the introduction, let’s go towards the details.

 A solid-state drive is based on a microchip and is a fast and secure drive.
 It was invented in 1970 and is relatively expensive.
 Initially, it was used like RAM for temporary use but when the size increases SSD is now sold as a permanent storage device and compete HDD on every task.
 More, SSD utilizes flash memory so there are no moving parts.
 Due to this, you won’t encounter data loss problems.
 In addition, what will you love the most about SSD is read and write speed which is from 250 MBps to 500 MBps.

 - Use flash memory

 - Transfer rate and load time is faster

 - It is lighter, durable and runs pretty quiet

 Different Types of SSD

 Whereas, PCIe NVMe is the newest and the best drive.
-To bring it in action, the laptop should have M.2 connector type.
+To bring it into action, the laptop should have M.2 connector type.
 Also, the laptop should be compatible with it because many older laptops do not support it.
-However, it is expensive but if budget is not an issue for you, PCIe NVMe can exceeds 3GB/s.
+However, it is expensive but if the budget is not an issue for you, PCIe NVMe can exceed 3GB/s.